-- Due to plant decommissioning activities, little CCR(s) was added to the landfill in 2020.
-Some coal remnants were added as a part of the plant decommissioning process. - CCR that was unencapsulated was conditioned before being placed into the landfill. - Water was added, as needed, to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in the landfill. - During high wind conditions, unloading operations at the working face were reduced or halted. - Areas that have achieved final elevations have been covered with soils and vegetated.
-This includes areas in the south and west edges of the landfill.
+- Due to plant decommissioning activities, little CCR(s) was added to the landfill in 2022.
+Minimal CCR(s) from other Evergy facilities were disposed of in the landfill in 2022. - All CCR(s) were conditioned prior to placement in the landfill.
+Every haul series of ash was tested for Percent Moisture per Air Construction Permit 112011-009. - Water was added, as needed, to the CCR materials to reduce wind dispersal and improve compaction during CCR placement in the landfill. - During high wind conditions, unloading operations at the working face were reduced or halted. - Areas that achieved final elevations were covered with soils and vegetated.